 2. They never really follow the rules.

 Similar to the "opinionated critique" they feel like they have to chopped a contestant that left an ingredient off their plate.
-It's not their fault that they didn't know what to do with jellied eyeballs.
+It's not their fault that they didn't know what to do with jellied eyeballs, and I'm not even trying to "excuse" that.
 I've seen other contestants that literally killed their dish with too many spices or perhaps their execution was just fucked up, but still remain in the competition because "hey, their dish sucked, but at least they got EVERYTHING on the plate. the rules never stated that the contestant had to be Chopped, however the judges decided that it's such an offense that they MUST be Chopped, one way or another.

-God, I despise most of the judges, simply because they think they're above everyone.
-The main judges that we see (Scott, Alex, Amanda) to name a few, have "so-called proper training.
-They're trained with French and Italian cuisine, and their pretentiousness shines through their greasy faces.
-They look down on contestants, just because they're not as rich and famous as them (which is bs because most of the chefs own 4 star restaurants).
+God, I despise most of the judges, simply because they use their position to talk down to the contestants.
+The primary judges that we see (Scott, Alex, Amanda) to name a few, have "so-called proper training.
+They're trained in Premier French and Italian cuisine, and their pretentiousness shines through their greasy faces.
+They feel entitled to critiquing contestants, just because they're not as rich and famous as them (is it me, or is it an occurring theme on FN that being famous equates to superiority, no matter how inadequate you are in the kitchen).
 Honestly, it's almost as if being on Chopped is a way for them to prove their worth in the kitchen.

-However three of my least favorite ( I basically despise all of them) but three in Particular are Maneet Chauan, Scott Conant. and Geoffery Zakarian:
+However three of my least favorite ( I dislike most of them) but three in Particular are Maneet Chauan, Scott Conant. and Geoffery Zakarian:

-- Maneet is a condescending bitch to say the least (excuse my language).
-Nothing is ever good for her, and whenever she lists the reasons why a chef got Chopped, she always had that sinister grin, if anything, she seems to be taking pleasure in the fact that she has the power to destroy a contestant's chance of winning ten grand, although the irony is the fact that she was the first to get chopped on "Chopped All-Stars".
+- Maneet is a crude, cold bitch to say the least (excuse my language).
+Nothing is ever good for her, and whenever she lists the reasons why a chef got Chopped, she always has a sneer, if anything, she seems to be taking pleasure in the fact that she has the power to destroy a contestant's chance of winning ten grand, although the irony is the fact that she was the first to get chopped on "Chopped All-Stars".

 - Scott Conant is a dickhole.
 I'm trying to refrain from exploding in anger.
 Apparently one of his pet peeves is "red onions" but hell, if I had that in my Mystery Basket, I'm gonna make it prevalent in my dish and YOU WILL EAT IT!
 If he's going to get pissy over some red onions he might as well not even be qualified to be a judge if he's scared of some red roots.
 My guess if that he doesn't want to eat it or else his breath will stink...